-The evolution between the different versions of OASIS3-MCT are not described in details here as can be followed in real-time by registering on the Redmine project management site at https://inle.cerfacs.fr/projects/oasis3-mc (see "Register" at the right top of the page).
+The evolution between the different versions of OASIS3-MCT can be followed in real-time by registering on the Redmine project management site at https://inle.cerfacs.fr/ (see "Register" at the right top of the page).
 On this site, registered users can browse the sources and consult tickets describing bug fixes and developments.
-To follow day to day evolution of the OASIS3-MCT sources, it is also possible to have your e-mail added to the list of addresses to which the log files of the SVN checkins are automatically sent; please contact oasishelp@cerfacs.fr if you wish to be added to that list.
+To follow day to day evolution of the OASIS3-MCT sources, it is also possible to have your e-mail added to the list of addresses to which the log files of the SVN checkins are automatically sent; contact oasishelp@cerfacs.fr if you wish to be added to that list.